Why Not Put It To The Test?

 Bookcase?
 Yes, you’ve got a few of those but, Marie, does this include overflowing heaps of books on the floor, on tables, on bedside cabinets, in the bathroom, in the kitchen?

 Take a book.
-You can do that easily, You can take many, many books.
+You can do that easily, In fact, you can take hold of many, many books… you are literally tripping over books.

 Hold it.
 Yes, you can do that, but Marie, Marie – this is where it all starts to unravel, girl.